Medical Device Security: Don’t Wait for the Next Cyberattack

 October is National Cybersecurity Awareness Month, an annual initiative to raise awareness about the importance of cybersecurity.
 Ensuring safety and security requires more than awareness; it requires action.
 Healthcare is “the second-largest industry in the U.S. and one in which hacker meddling of operations not only costs lots of time, money and operational downtime, but threatens lives.
 The healthcare industry itself is partly responsible.
 In a seemingly admirable quest to maximize the quality of patient care, tunnel vision gives short shrift to other priorities, specifically cybersecurity.”4

 Previously, this type of work was performed by the IT group, and like most healthcare organizations, budgets are cut to the bone.
 Metaphorically, you can dump additional bricks on the load, but backs will start to break.
-Other important work doesn’t get done or a lot of overtime is used to try to keep pace with the work.
+Other important work does not get done or a lot of overtime is used to try to keep pace with the work.
 In fact, HTM groups are just starting to collect the productivity data about the amount of time that is spent performing this work.
 This lack of resources has become a significant challenge in the healthcare industry.

 In the past six months, new jobs have been created specifically to tackle the cybersecurity issue.
 Healthcare organizations that have already collected productivity data are also the organizations that are gaining approval for these additional jobs.